 Why this statue out of all the hundreds of marble creations in the Vatican?
 According to German art historian, Johann Joachim Winckelmann, “of all the works of antiquity that have escaped destruction, the statue of Apollo represents the highest ideal of art.”
 Now that’s a compliment!
 It also stands around Nero’s red porphyry bathtub, something worth seeing on its own merits.

 Because I went in January, I didn’t fully appreciate the Vatican Gardens, but if you go when plants and trees are blooming you’ll get to experience a variety of wonderful and ornate fountains and relative quiet.

 They only allow a certain number of reservations per day, so unlike the can’t-breathe-claustrophobia of the Sistine Chapel, the rolling shaded walkways of the gardens will be a relief from the crowds.

 Cactus gardens, grottos, trees, shrubbery, and views of St. Peter’s dome make this possibly one of the most beautiful places in Vatican City.

 Last but not least: You have the cutest post office and pretty doors in Vatican City (for those who #haveathingfordoors )

 So religious or not, Vatican City is worth your time.
-When in Rome make sure to add Vatican City to your itinerary and learn about the history and… And these tips about the best things to do and the best places to visit in Vatican City has helped you to plan your trip!
+When in Rome make sure to add Vatican City to your itinerary and learn about the history and… And these tips about the best places to visit in Vatican City have helped you to plan your trip!